-Pinball was a huge part of growing up in the early ‘60s; especially since the machines were often technically illegal for under-18s because it was “gambling.”
+Pinball was a huge part of growing up in the early ‘60s.
+In my town the machines were technically illegal for us under-18s because pinball was “gambling” somehow.
 We played them anyway.
-The pinball museum houses its machines under one roof in Alameda, California, where an “all you can play” day pass is yours for $25.
-As a 10-year-old, I’d have thought I’d died and gone to Heaven.
+The pinball museum houses all its machines under one roof in Alameda, California, where an “all you can play” day pass is yours for $25.
+As a 13-year-old, I’d have thought I’d died and gone to Heaven.

 By my best guess, the “monster” component is inspired by the Hawk “Weird-ohs” plastic model kit, “Digger.”
 We had one around the house; my older sister bought and assembled it, which was entirely unlike her.
-I remember that she did a masterful job painting red veins on the eyeballs.
+She did a masterful job of painting red veins on the eyeballs.

 Artists take inspiration from Ed Roth’s studio in many ways — few as grotesque as Charles Burns ‘ effort above.
 Burns is a noted cartoonist/auteur in underground comic art, famous for his curiously disturbing horror comics.
 In this image he was riffing off the usual Roth approach to, I read somewhere, reinterpret what a Roth monster car really says about American culture.
 I still think that you need to ask a 13-year-old boy about that.

 This tee from the ’80s or ’90s is a Roth riff off the fictional Church of the SubGenius and its fictional guru/cult leader J.R.
 “Bob” Dobbs.
 The Church was a parody religion whose members made fun of the beliefs of traditional religions and especially the cults of the time.
-Their holy leader “Bob” was a pipe-smoking 1950’s salesman who had somehow become the vessel of the truth about everything.
+Their holy leader “Bob” was a pipe-smoking 1950’s salesman who had somehow become the vessel of truth about nearly everything.